oxy-compsci/tech-in-the-news/README.md

   Nevertheless, it could also be in response to other huge acquisitions by Microsoft, including that of Zenimax Media Inc., the parent company of Bethesda.

+[Digital Data Could Be Altering Earth's Mass Just a Tiny Bit, Claims Physicist]https://www.sciencealert.com/physicist-claims-information-has-mass-and-might-be-considered-a-state-of-matter
+According to calculations made a few years ago by University of Portsmouth physicist Melvin Vopson, this literal mass of visual imagery  could be making our planet a touch heavier.
+We as a human have many impact on the plant. if this hyposis is true then all the information we created are not eco-impact free.
+We must rethink our actions